Master of Science in

 Electrical & Computer Engineering

-High industry demand continues fueling this program, which allows students to gain the technical proficiency and the ability to execute systems-level design.
+The Master of Science in Electrical & Computer Engineering allows students to gain technical proficiency and the ability to execute systems-level design.

-According to the U.S. Bureau of Labor Statistics, electrical engineers and computer engineers both continue to have above-average job growth as well as strong starting and continuing salaries.
-The M.S. in Electrical and Computer Engineering program at Embry-Riddle provides students with the skills and knowledge necessary to work not only within the aviation/aerospace field but many others as well.
+According to the U.S. Bureau of Labor Statistics, electrical engineers and computer engineers both continue to have above-average job growth and the industry is predicted to grow 5% from 2022 to 2032.
+An Electrical & Computer Engineering degree at Embry‑Riddle gives students the skills and knowledge necessary to work in engineering leadership roles for many industries.

-Applicants must have an undergraduate degree in electrical and/or computer engineering, another engineering discipline, computer science, or the physical sciences.
+Program faculty are experienced professionals who bring firsthand knowledge and conduct ongoing research in which students can participate.
+Applicants must have an undergraduate degree in electrical or computer engineering, another engineering discipline, computer science or the physical sciences.

 DETAILS